yoterel/iCatcher/README.md

 To run the example file with a video file:

 `python example.py --source_type file /path/to/my/video.mp4`

+To display an annotated video during processing, showing the face bounding box and label, add `--show_result`.
+You can also save this video using `--save_annotated_video`.

+This will save a file in the format described [here](https://osf.io/3n97m/) describing the output of the automated coding.
+You can specify the location of this file using `--output_path <output path>` and the location of the annotated video (if saving) using `--output_video_path <video path>`.

 An example video file can be found [here](https://www.cs.tau.ac.il/~yotamerel/baby_eye_tracker/example.mp4).